marcus-crane/dotfiles/zshrc-graveyard.md

-> Bits of my zshrc that are unused but useful to keep for future reference"
+> Bits of my zshrc that are unused but useful to keep for future reference

 ## Explainer